 - The majority of the legislative provisions that introduced the OFR entered into force in February 2022. - HM Treasury announced in October 2022 that the government had begun its equivalence assessment of the EU and the EEA for the purpose of the OFR.
-Subsequently, all EEA States were granted equivalence in secondary legislation in force from 16 July 2024 with regard to funds structured as UCITS that are not authorised as MMFs - Following consultation (CP23/26) between December 2023 and February 2024 on operationalising the OFR regime, the FCA finalised its policy in July 2024 (PS24/7).
-Those FCA rules have applied since 31 July 2024. - In 2025, HM Treasury may issue a consultation (originally planned for 2024) on application of the Sustainability Disclosure Requirements and investment labelling regime to funds in the Overseas Funds Regime (OFR).
-Should HM Treasury decide to apply that regime to OFR firms, it will need to lay secondary legislation before Parliament and FCA will need to consult on rules/guidance.
-Should no announcements be made in Q1 2025, more details may be set out in the next iteration of the regulatory initiatives grid, which is expected to be published in Q2 2025. - In 2025, HM Treasury and the FCA are progressing through the roadmap to implementing the OFR that they issued in 2024. - No equivalence determinations have yet been made with respect to non-UK MMFs.
+Subsequently, all EEA States were granted equivalence in secondary legislation in force from 16 July 2024 with regard to funds structured as UCITS that are not authorised as MMFs. - Following consultation (CP23/26) between December 2023 and February 2024 on operationalising the OFR regime, the FCA finalised its policy in July 2024 (PS24/7).
+Those FCA rules have applied since 31 July 2024. - In 2025, HM Treasury and the FCA are progressing through the roadmap to implementing the OFR that they issued in 2024.
+In due course, HM Treasury may issue a consultation (originally planned for 2024) on application of the Sustainability Disclosure Requirements and investment labelling regime to funds in the OFR.
+Should HM Treasury decide to apply that regime to OFR firms, it will need to lay secondary legislation before Parliament and FCA will need to consult on rules/guidance. - No equivalence determinations have yet been made with respect to non-UK MMFs.
 In the roadmap, HM Treasury and the FCA explained that the government is designing a more permanent access route for MMFs (and will potentially consider extensions to the TMPR if necessary to avoid 'cliff edge' risks for these funds).
 The government issued a policy note and draft secondary legislation on the MMF framework in December 2023 as part of the 'Smarter Regulatory Framework' programme (under which revocation and reform of the UK MMF Regulation was allocated to Tranche 2 see Slide 55).
 The FCA also consulted (CP23/28) on related rules.
-As yet, no further updates have been issued.
+The April 2025 edition of the Regulatory Initiatives Grid did not outline specific plans for further work.